Hiring Best Practices in a Competitive Job Market

 Ask your customers for recommendations of candidates who may be a good fit for your company.
 Talk to your neighbors.
 Talk to the people you interact with on any given day.

-Sometimes, the best people for the job are right under our nose and we don’t realize it.
-When you’re shopping or out to dinner, keep a lookout for an employee that offers great customer service.
-Could they fit in at your company?
+Sometimes, the best people for the job are right under our noses, and we don’t realize it.
+When you’re shopping or out to dinner, look for an employee who offers great customer service.
+Would they fit in at your company?
 Would you be offering them a better opportunity?

 Hiring in a competitive job market doesn’t have to be difficult.
-If you make a few changes to your process and work hard to cater to the candidates you’re hoping to attract, you’ll have your open positions filled in no time.
+If you make a few changes to your process and work hard to cater to the candidates you’re hoping to attract, you’ll fill your open positions in no time.

 Coach Dave